hquang1999/cellAutomation/README.md

 I've add comments on all the code to give you a basic idea on how each function works.
 So this MD file is just for giving a bare bones summary of how each code works and some extras.

 The program uses args.
+You must run the outer most main.
+That main calls all the other mains from the other classes.
 You must follow these instructions to run the files.

 ######[First]
 Just quickly run the main.
 Then end it.